 Boating and Swimming

-It won’t be unjust to call Glendalough State Park the “land of lakes.”
-The park features five pristine, freshwater lakes which make excellent swimming and boating destinations.
+It wouldn't be unjust to call Glendalough State Park the land of lakes.
+The park features five pristine, freshwater lakes that make excellent swimming and boating destinations.
 Sandy beaches have been built on the shores of two of the lakes that are no less than a blessing in hot summer days.
 Swimming is permitted.
 Lifejackets can be rented at the Anne Battle Lake.
 The park’s lakes are also a haven for boaters and paddlers.
-Don’t confine yourself in your RVs or tents.
+Don’t confine yourself to your RVs or tents.
 Take in the pleasures of boating, kayaking, or canoeing; boating equipment is available for rent at the Anne Battle Lake.

 Sightseeing and Wildlife Viewing

-Glendalough State Park’s remarkable winter offerings will force RV campers to step out of their RVs, not caring of the chills at all.
+Glendalough State Park’s remarkable winter offerings will force RV campers to step out of their RVs, not caring about the chilly weather at all.
 Eight out of the park’s nine miles of hiking trails are groomed for cross-country skiing in the winter.
 Snowshoeing is permitted everywhere at the park except the trails designated for skiing.
-Prairie Hill Trail Parking serves as a sliding hill.
-Other winter offerings at the park include snowmobiling and ice fishing.
+Beaver Pond Interpretive Trail is groomed, especially for cross country skiing.
+This 1.4-mile loop trail will take you along a stream through the forest and then along Blanche Lake.
 Skis and snowshoes are available at the park office and Annie Battle Lake.

-Glendalough State Park’s hiking and biking trails traversing through its pristine lakes and prairie landscape serve as the most refreshing treat for its RV campers.
-There are over 13 miles of hiking terrains that begin at Annie Battle Lake Trail quietly sneaking its way into the park’s wetlands, prairie lands, and sandy beaches.
+Glendalough State Park’s hiking trails, traversing through its pristine lakes and prairie landscape, serve as a most refreshing treat for its campers.
+There are over 13 miles of hiking terrains that begin at Annie Battle Lake Trail, quietly sneaking their way into the park’s wetlands, prairie lands, and sandy beaches.
 The Annie Battle Lake Trail is a nine-mile hiking trail that offers refreshing views of the park’s heartwarming scenery.
-Also, there are two self-guided trails, the one-and-a-half-mile Beaver Pond Trail and a half-mile Prairie Hill Trail featuring incredible vistas of the lakes and the prairie.
-The park also features a five-and-a-half-mile of finely paved biking trail to indulge in mountain biking while simultaneously exploring the park’s natural features and wildlife.
+Also, there are two self-guided trails.
+The 1.5-mile Beaver Pond Trail and 0.5-mile Prairie Hill Trail both feature incredible vistas of the lakes and the prairie.